khanonjs/khanon.js-website/public/tutorials/02-starting-scene.md

 ## Declaring the scene states

 Before loading the scene we need to declare the states within the scene.
-In that way Khanon.js knows what the scene will use, to know what it has to load.
+In that way Khanon.js knows what the scene will use and what it has to load.
 Use the [`states`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#states) decorator property to declare them:

 **scene-test.ts**
 ```